NoahAmsel/NoahAmsel.github.io/_pages/about.md

     <p>(first).(last)@nyu.edu</p>
     <p><i class="ai ai-google-scholar"></i>  <a href="https://scholar.google.com/citations?user=vkykpWgAAAAJ" title="Google Scholar" style="color: inherit">Google Scholar</a><p>

+miscellany: >
+  I have many interesting interests.
+I am relatable and I like to have fun.

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page